hello-robot/stretch_ai/README.md

 Then follow the quickstart section.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+### Updating Code on the Robot

+See the [update guide](docs/update.md) for more information.
+There is an [update script](scripts.update.sh) which should handle some aspects of this.
+Code installed from git must be updated manually, including code from this repository.

 ### Docker

 Docker build and other instructions are located in the [docker guide](docs/docker.md).
 Generally speaking, from the root of the project, you  can run the docker build process with: